Skip to main content

 Custom Tool Sets

-A tool set typically consists of five items: a pickaxe, an axe, a shovel, a hoe and a sword.
-(Swords aren't tools in the classical sense, but are included here for consistency as well.)
-All of those items have their corresponding class: PickaxeItem, AxeItem, ShovelItem, HoeItem and SwordItem, respectively.
-The class hierarchy of tools looks as follows:
+A tool set typically consists of five items: a pickaxe, an axe, a shovel, a hoe and a sword (swords aren't tools in the classical sense, but are included here for consistency as well).
+All of these tools are implemented using the following eight data components:

 • DataComponents#MAX_DAMAGE and #DAMAGE for durability